echeran/smile-of-murugan/webbook/chapter14.md

 again we may point back to Tirumūlar who says "Those who say that knowledge and *civam* are two (different) things, are ignorant”.

-This *aṟivu* or *ňāṉam* ¹ is naturally not the discursive kind of knowledge found in the texts:
+This *aṟivu* or *ňāṉam*[^knowledge] is naturally not the discursive kind of knowledge found in the texts:

+[^knowledge]: A rather late highly philosophical Siddha text *(Civāṇanta põtam*) is a dispute in dialogue form between *maṇam* “mind” and *aṟivu* “knowledge, wisdom".
+The interesting thing is that the ignorant mind speaks in prose, whereas the supreme knowledge speaks in verse.

 > "O you who proclaim yourselves the yogis of knowledge, \
 > who search after knowledge in books! \